 Make sure to communicate your expectations with the employees.
 Everyone’s time is valuable, so it is important for managers and employees to be fully present and prepared during the meeting.

 Here are a few suggestions:

 - Ask employees to keep notes on important topics or questions that they would like to discuss during the meeting.
-This can be done in Evernote, a physical notebook, or another tool that they feel comfortable with.

 - Some managers like to be sent a meeting agenda to allow for an opportunity to prepare.